github-harunadev/ViewPositionConstraint/README.md

 6. Press Zero to simply activate it without calculating offset.
 7. You're now free adjust the object's position.

+## Notice
+This is EditorOnly script.
+This is not an actual constraint that are related with Unity Constraints and VRC Constraints, but rather a simple utility that can automate the view position relocation when you've rescaled your avatar's body parts.
+This will not be counted as an actual constraint in VRChat SDK build window, since this is an EditorOnly constraint.

 ## Requirements
 - Unity 2022 3.22f1
 - VRChat Avatar SDK (Use VRChat Creator Companion)